jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 ---
 layout: post
-title:  "Simple OTP Idioms: using handle_info to defer initialization"
+title:  "Simple OTP Idioms: using handle_info (Part 1)"
 date:   2016-02-07 11:58:00
 categories: Elixir
 comments: true
 ---

+> This week's post should be less than a 5 minute read.

-> This is the first of an (eventual) series on simple OTP idioms, patterns and tricks.
+This is the first of a series of posts on simple OTP idioms, patterns and tricks.

->
-> This week's post should be 3 or 4 minute read.
+We'll start with a few posts on <a href="http://erldocs.com/18.0/stdlib/gen_server.html#handle_info/2">handle_info</a>, each week covering some some easy pattern that can be covered in a few minutes.

+This week we'll talk about how to use handle_info to slightly defer the initialization of an expensive to set up server.

 ## A Simple Example

-You're writing an application in Elixir and you've got a <a href="http://elixir-lang.org/docs/v1.1/elixir/GenServer.html">GenServer</a> that is expensive to initialize:
+You're writing an application in Elixir and you've got a <a href="http://elixir-lang.org/docs/v1.1/elixir/GenServer.html">GenServer</a> that is costly to initialize:

 {% highlight elixir %}
 defmodule MyServer do